GarbageSlave/afas-connect/README.md

 ### Planned

+- DataConnector File upload

-I consider this package to be fairly complete, however!
+Furthermore I consider this package to be fairly complete, however!
 If you would like something added/ changed you can send in a PR or dm me on Discord garbageslave#0438

 From time to time I will probably update this package as things either change or I discover something new.
 For now, thank you for using this package! :)